willdady/aws-resource-based-policy-collector/README.md

 ## Usage

 Your environment must be configured with valid AWS credentials.
 See [Setting credentials in Node.js][credentials].
 Your credentials must be authorised to perform read-only actions within your account.
+This can be achieved simply by creating a role in your account with the AWS managed `ReadOnlyAccess` policy.
+Naturally, your account must also not have read actions restricted by any service control policies in your organisation hierarchy.

 ```typescript